vastus/120-hour-epic-sax-marathon/training-day.markdown

 This behavior might seem odd, but here is the catch.
 The arithmetic operations above are, in fact, function calls.
 That is, `+` is actually a function (called `+`), as are `*` and `-`.
-Don't believe use?
+Don't believe us?
 Write just `+` in the REPL.
 In Instarepl you see

 ~~~clojure
 + => fn